bloominstituteoftechnology/Car-Sales/README.md

 Do not attempt stretch problems until MVP has been reached and a final commit has been made.

-- Use Redux hooks instead of HOCs
+- Use Redux hooks instead of HOCs (higher order components)
 - Implement React-Router and add a starter page where the user can choose a car.
 Each car should have different features that have different pricing.
 Have fun with this!
 It could end up being really cool.
 - Look into the docs for Bulma and change up the styling.
 - Implement an API from one of these sites [here](https://www.google.com/search?q=car+sales+api&rlz=1C5CHFA_enUS809US809&oq=car+sales+api&aqs=chrome..69i57j0l5.3580j0j1&sourceid=chrome&ie=UTF-8).
 I don't know if there are any good open APIs for this, so explore around.
 Check out what data these APIs return, and what you think would be fun to work with.
 The sky is the limit here!